LearnWithLlew/RefactoringToCleanerCode.net/Course.md

     * how often you're able to execute a single refactoring - more is better
     * how many times you are able to pull out a paragraph into a new method
 * Print out this sheet and keep it on your desk.
 Over the next week as you're doing your normal work:
-  * note when you were able to improve the code with tiny refactorings
+  * note when you were able to improve the code with a single, committed refactoring
-  * note when you found code you wish was better but couldn't improve at this time
+  * note when you extract a paragraph
+  * Make a TODO list of code you wish was better but couldn't improve at this time